 Eating Right.
 I know, super obvious.
 But how many people actually do it?
 I am a big believer that some foods can cause sickness and other foods can help heal.
-I have a hard time understanding how you could put a bunch of junk in your body and think that will have no negative impact on your health down the road.
+I have a hard time understanding how you could put a bunch of junk in your body and think that will have no negative impact on your health.
 The foods that will make you feel your best and keep you healthiest may be different from the foods that do that for someone else, so I think it’s worth going to see a doctor or nutritionist for guidance if you are serious about this.

 Lying to Myself & The Little Things.
 I try to fit in a good 30-60 minute workout every day because I know that won’t happen.
 Hear me out.
 If I aim for 7 days a week and then I get one 14 hour shoot, that day is gone.
 Down to 6.
 Then maybe another day, I plan on going for a run but it rains all day and my stupid computer won’t play any of my workout DVDs and I lose motivation.
 Now we are at 5.
 See how that works?

 I also try to walk to as many errands as I can.
 This is possible for me because of where I live and how my city is laid out–one of the big reasons I choose to live here.
 I have a P.O.
-Box–1.7 mile round trip walk to the post office–and I am constantly back and forth to my studio two blocks from my house, so I usually get in 2 miles of walking if weather permits.
+Box–1.7 mile round trip walk to the post office–and I am constantly back and forth to my studio two blocks from my house, so I usually get in two miles of walking if weather permits.
 There are a lot of stairs at both my house and my studio and I am up and down them more than I need to be because I frequently forget something after I have already reached the bottom of the stairs (I definitely don’t swear and stomp back up the stairs when that happens).
-This daily stuff is not an effective weight-loss workout but it’s a solid heart-healthy amount of exercise, and at least I get some movement in on my non-workout days.
+This daily stuff is not an effective weight-loss workout program, but it’s a solid heart-healthy amount of exercise, and at least I get some movement in on my non-workout days.

 But What Can I Do Now?
 Like I said, I make an appointment to get checked out if something is off.
 I also grill my doctors, dentist and chiropractor about what I should be doing proactively to prevent certain problems.
 They have that info, but sometimes you have to ask for it.
 This is me really looking out for Future Allison.

 Me & Mr. Sandman.
 There is nothing that helps my skin, mood and energy more than a good night’s sleep.
-I aim for 7 hours a night.
+I aim for seven hours a night.
 It doesn’t always work out that way, but I like to have goals.
 I’ve been trying to avoid looking at my phone and computer for an hour before I go to bed, because I do believe the screen lights make it harder for me to fall asleep.
 I’m going to put extra effort into that this year because sleep does make a big impact on several areas of my life.

 Peep This.
 I am nearsighted, and not just a little bit.
 I didn’t have contacts in college, which means I had glasses that I decided to only wear in class and while driving.
 My vision is bad enough that when I was out with friends at a bar–so most nights senior year–if one of them told me a guy across the room was cute, I would say “Describe him to me.”
 Seriously.
 Because all I could see was a blurry face and hopefully not hair with frosted tips (this was 2003/2004, after all).
 As bad as my distance vision is, my up close game is on point.
 Every eye doctor I have ever gone to has told me to not wear my contacts for reading if I can help it.
 So I wait as long as possible to put them in in the morning and I take them out as early as possible in the evening.
 I do a lot of computer work the first few hours and last few hours of the day so not having my contacts in during those times works well.
 And guess what?
-It really works.
+It really helps.
 My vision has improved at each of my last two eye exams.

 In the interest of your eyesight, I am going to end this post now.
 I’ll be back with Part 2 soon.